Last updated on February 17th, 2022 at 10:55 am

 Understanding Northern Italy

-There are a total of 9 provinces in northern Italy, with the most famous being Tuscany and Veneto.
+Before you plan your Northern Italy trip, you should consider the 9 provinces in northern Italy, with the most famous being Tuscany and Veneto.
 Overall, you can split it into the mountains, the cities, and countryside, and the coastline.
 But since we’re covering the whole of northern Italy, here’s a quick overview:

 - Trentino-Alto – the main region where the Dolomites is located, it’s perfect for nature lovers